Scheduled Maintenance: CPF digital services will not be available on 5 May 2024, from 12am to 8am.

 Dependants’ Protection Scheme (DPS)

-Another concern a caregiver might have is losing one’s income should anything happen to him or her.
-With the DPS, a term life insurance scheme, there is less worry on this front as the DPS is a good safety net that provides basic financial protection for you and your family in the event of death, terminal illness or total permanent disability.
-It is solely provided by Great Eastern Life and is automatically extended to you upon a valid CPF working contribution, if you are a Singapore Citizen or Permanent Resident (PR) aged between 21 and 65.
-This allows you to enjoy insurance coverage in a hassle-free manner and as early as possible once you start working—when you are more likely to be healthy and insurable.
+The DPS is a term life insurance scheme that provides basic financial protection for you and your family in the event of death, terminal illness or total permanent disability.
+It is solely provided by Great Eastern Life and is automatically extended to you upon a valid CPF working contribution if you are a Singapore Citizen or Permanent Resident (PR) aged between 21 and 65.

-If you are working and have dependants who are relying on your income, or if you are a caregiver taking care of someone who is unable to care for themselves, DPS ensures you are not left without any support if you lose your income due to an accident or illness, especially if you then do not have enough CPF or private savings to support your dependants.
-Not only does it include coverage for members up to age 65, it also has affordable yearly premiums from as low as $18 per annum.
+If you are working and have dependants who are relying on your income, or if you are a caregiver taking care of someone who is unable to care for themselves, DPS ensures you are not left without any support if you lose your income due to total permanent disability or a terminal illness.

 For ElderShield, the premium amount is determined at the age of entry and does not increase with age.
 These premiums are payable annually until the policy anniversary after your 65th birthday or when you make a successful claim, whichever is earlier.